How to Reduce Hiring Bias Using Applicant Tracking Systems

 1. Does your ATS use AI scoring or automated ranking?
 If yes, map every feature that influences candidate ranking.

 2. Are you hiring anyone who lives in New York City, Illinois, or Colorado?
-State-specific AEDT laws may apply even if you have no office there.
+State-specific AEDT laws may apply even if you have no office in that state.

 The EEOC recovered almost $700 million for discrimination victims in FY2024, highlighting the legal exposure and costs associated with biased hiring practices.

-The US Legal Landscape: Which Laws Apply to Your Right Hiring Process
+Which Laws Apply to Your Right Hiring Process?

 New York City Local Law 144 (LL 144)